 In September 2000, after a year-long sailing trip from Ottawa to Cuba, I spent 5 weeks at the Rivka Cohen School, then situated in New York City.
 While there, I was introduced to the other “A.T.”, Argentine Tango.
 When I returned to Ottawa, I studied intensively with Francis Caron at the Siempre Tango School of Argentine Tango, where I was main teacher with Francis from 2003 to 2014.
 Francis and I have been married since 2002.

-In 2014, ATC/CANSTAT approved the opening of the Ottawa School of the Alexander Technique, where I have been director of the teacher training course until December 2019.
-In January 2020, the Montreal School of the Alexander Technique opens its doors for a new chapter with Francis.
+In 2014, ATC/CANSTAT approved the opening of the Ottawa School of the Alexander Technique, where I was director of the teacher training course.
+In December 2019, I closed the Ottawa school to launch the Montreal School of the Alexander Technique in January 2020.
+Francis and I are happy to be teaching together again and are looking forward to meeting and working with you.

 I am a certified teacher and member of ATC/CANSTAT, the Canadian Society of Teachers of the Alexander Technique, where I have been on the Professional Conduct Committee and the Professional Development Committee.
 I am currently on the Teacher Training Committee.